Skip to content

 THE NEED

+Lack of health workers and resources.
+Tanzania has a shortage of physicians (0.014 per 1,000 population), nurses and midwives (0.6 per 1,000 people) and specialist surgical workers (0.46 per 100,000 population).
 In 2019, there were reportedly only 22 anesthesiologists in the country, the equivalent of 0.05 specialist anesthesiologists per 100,000 population.
 Tanzania also suffers from limited essential surgical equipment, which creates further barriers to care for children born with cleft conditions.

 To ensure that every child has access to care close to home, we equip the providers within our patients’ communities with skills and resources to deliver high-quality care.
-We build the needed capacity by harnessing the talent and resources that exist within the country, usually in the bigger cities, the hubs, to train providers in under-resourced areas, the spokes, where most patients lack access to care.
+We strengthen health system capacity by harnessing the talent and resources concentrated in larger cities, the hubs, to train providers in under-resourced areas, the spokes, where access to care is most limited.

 In Tanzania, our hubs at Catholic University of Health and Allied Sciences (CUHAS) in Mwanza and Muhimbili University of Health and Allied Sciences (MUHAS) in Dar-es-salaam will provide year-round surgical care for our patients.